-- Set up Spotify
+- How to Set up Spotify for Home Assistant

-- Configure Home Assistant
+- Configuring the Home Assistant Spotify Integration

 You should have Home Assistant installed and running and a basic understanding of YAML including how to edit

 If you don’t yet have a Spotify account setup, head over to the site and setup a free account.

-Set up Spotify
+How to Set up Spotify for Home Assistant

 Create Spotify developer application

 Once you have logged in to the developer portal click Create app to create a new app.

 Next, enter a name for the app such as Home Assistant and give your app a short description.

 If you have not manually disabled My Home Assistant (it is enabled by default), enter the following address in the URI field: